 Existing stipulations from the North Dakota RMP (1988) requires a No Surface Occupancy (NSO) stipulation associated with all wetlands (for analysis purposes, Lake Sakakawea is viewed as a wetland by BLM).
 The stipulation would not allow surface disturbance/development activities to occur within 200 feet of known wetlands.
 The 200 feet could also be adjusted to accommodate site specific concerns at the APD stage.
 As a result of this stipulation, impacts are not expected to nesting habitats within these areas.
 Due to the NSO stipulation associated with wetlands and the identified critical habitats, issuing the proposed lease parcels would have no effect on piping plovers and least terns.
-Three of the 9 nominated parcels are associated with designated critical habitat for plovers.
+There are no parcels nominated in piping plover critical habitat designated areas.